Li Xiannian: Presidency

 In 1983, after the passing of a new Constitution, Li was appointed President of China at the age of 74.
 Although according to the 1982 Constitution the role of President was "largely ceremonial", it recognized Li's status as a respected Party elder and a member of the CCP Politburo Standing Committee, and Li himself went on to forcefully use his still very substantial influence to support leftist policies.
 In 1984, Li met with U.S. President Ronald Reagan during the latter's visit to China, notably discussing the status of Taiwan with the President.
 Li visited the United States in July 1985, the first time the head of state of the People's Republic of China made such a visit.

 As the decade progressed, Deng Xiaoping, always an opponent of lifetime tenure in office, gradually convinced most of the party elders to retire.
 Li stepped down as president in 1988 and was succeeded by Yang Shangkun.
 Li was then named Chairman of the National Committee of the CPPCC.
 He was a strong supporter of Jiang Zemin's rise to power, and during the Tiananmen Square protests of 1989, Li was one of the hardline Party elders who pushed for a strong response to the demonstrations and supported Premier Li Peng's desire to use military force to suppress the protests.
-Li continued to serve in government until his death in 1992.
+Li continued to serve in government until his death in 1992, one year before his term expired.